(ral TEG ra vir)

 Pregnancy Risk Factor

-Adverse events were observed in some animal reproduction studies.
+Adverse events were observed in some animal reproduction studies; data collected by the antiretroviral pregnancy registry is insufficient to evaluate human teratogenic risk.
 Raltegravir has high transfer across the human placenta and can be detected in neonatal serum after delivery.
-Standard doses appear to be appropriate in pregnant women.
-The DHHS Perinatal HIV Guidelines consider raltegravir to be an alternative for use in antiretroviral-naïve pregnant patients when drug interactions with protease inhibitors are a concern.
+The HHS Perinatal HIV Guidelines consider raltegravir to be a preferred integrase inhibitor for use in antiretroviral-naïve pregnant patients and is useful when drug interactions with protease inhibitors are a concern.
 Because of its ability to rapidly suppress viral load, some experts have suggested using raltegravir in late pregnancy in women who have high viral loads; however, this use is not routinely recommended at this time.
+Dose adjustments are not required in pregnant women.
 Reversible elevation of liver enzymes occurred in a patient who initiated raltegravir late in pregnancy; monitor liver enzymes if used during pregnancy.

-Health care providers are encouraged to enroll pregnant women exposed to antiretroviral medications in the Antiretroviral Pregnancy Registry (1-800-258-4263 or www.APRegistry.com).
-Health care providers caring for HIV-infected women and their infants may contact the National Perinatal HIV Hotline (888-448-8765) for clinical consultation (HHS [perinatal], 2014).
+Health care providers are encouraged to enroll pregnant women exposed to antiretroviral medications as early in pregnancy as possible in the Antiretroviral Pregnancy Registry (1-800-258-4263 or www.APRegistry.com).
+Health care providers caring for HIV-infected women and their infants may contact the National Perinatal HIV Hotline (888-448-8765) for clinical consultation (HHS [perinatal], 2015).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)